oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > NOTE 2: This property is an array, rather than a single `versionControlDetails` object, to support scenarios where a tool scans files from multiple repositories in a single run.

-> NOTE 3: This document refers to a container for a related set of files in a VCS as a “repository.”
+> NOTE 3: This document refers to a container for a related set of files in a VCS as a "repository."
 Different VCSs might use different terms.

-> NOTE 4: This document refers to a fixed revision of a set of files as a “revision”.
-Different VCSs use different terms; for example, Git calls it a “commit”.
+> NOTE 4: This document refers to a fixed revision of a set of files as a "revision".
+Different VCSs use different terms; for example, Git calls it a "commit".

 > EXAMPLE: In this example, an analysis tool has scanned files from one repository: the GitHub repository `example/browser`.
 >